 An explosion can be defined as a very fast chemical reaction involving solid, dust or gas, during which a sudden, rapid and violent release of energy occurs.
 This phenomenon lasts only several milliseconds and results in the production of very high temperatures and pressures.
 During detonation, the hot gases that are produced expand to occupy the available space, leading to wave type propagation through space that is transmitted spherically through an unbounded surrounding medium.
 Along with the produced gases, the air around the blast, particularly for air blasts also expands and its molecules become compacted, resulting in blast wave and shock front.
 The blast wave contains a large part of the energy that was released during detonation and moves faster than the speed of sound.

+The figures on the right show the contour of pressure magnitude of an explosion occurring in a metropolitan area and the structural damage from the blast wave sustained by one of the buildings.
+The pressure surrounding the element is initially equal to the atmospheric pressure before undergoing an instantaneous increase to a peak pressure at the arrival time when the shock front reaches that point.
+The peak incident pressure is also known as the peak overpressure.
 The value of the peak overpressure as well as the velocity of propagation of the shock wave decrease with increasing distance from the detonation centre.
 After its peak value, the pressure decreases with an exponential rate until it reaches the atmospheric pressure.
 Above the atmospheric pressure, the pressure-time diagram is called the positive phase duration.
 After the positive phase of the pressure-time diagram, the pressure becomes smaller (referred to as negative phase) than the atmospheric value, and finally returns to it.
 During this phase, the structures are subjected to suction forces, which is the reason why sometimes during blast loading glass fragments from failures of facades are found outside a building instead in its interior.

-When an explosive occurs, its energy is released in the form of heat.
+When an explosion occurs, its energy is released in the form of heat.
 The heat released under adiabatic conditions is called the heat of explosion.
 The heat of explosion is a fundamental parameter, since it determines the work capacity of the explosive.
 The violence of the explosion depends on the rate at which energy is released.

 There are several three (3) kinds of energy which may be released in an explosion, namely: (1) physical energy, (2) chemical energy and (3) nuclear energy